 Haanel did indeed market his books and his ideas and that the lie of him keeping things a secret is not only a lie, but it’s pure bunk.

-I was asked by someone why I am “exposing” these lies that have been built up around The Master Key System and Haanel.
+Why am I “exposing” these lies that have been built up around The Master Key System and Haanel.

-I have the greatest respect for Haanel and his work; I truly believe that when a person puts the lessons of The Master Key System into practice he will see positive changes happen in his life; and if enough people practiced the System, then we would see changes on a global scale.
+I have the greatest respect for Haanel and his work; I truly believe that when a person puts the lessons of The Master Key System into practice he will see positive changes happen in his life.
+It’s truly amazing.

-Some say that these lies are okay because they attract people to the book.
+Some think that these lies are okay because they attract people to the book.

 I say why lie about things?
 Why perpetuate falsehoods?
 Why build false and heightened expectations?